pongasoft/vst-vac-6v/README.md

 Release Notes
 -------------

+### Unreleased - `master`

+* Upgraded to [Jamba](https://github.com/pongasoft/jamba) 7.1.3 / VST3 SDK 3.7.12
+* Removed support for VST2

+> [!NOTE]
+> This version is not released because there are no new feature or bug fixes, and since
+> it removes support for VST2, it is not released at the moment.
+> `master` has been updated to the latest version of Jamba / VST3 SDK so that it compiles with
+> more recent versions of macOS / Windows.

 ### 2021-01-04 - `v1.2.1`
 * Upgraded to [Jamba](https://github.com/pongasoft/jamba) 5.1.2 / VST3 SDK 3.7.0
 * Added support for Apple Chipset / universal build on macOS